win-acme/win-acme/README.md

 Please head to the [Wiki](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki) to learn more.

+## Settings

+See the [Application Settings](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/Application-Settings) page on the wiki for settings such as how to change the location where certificates are stored, how they're generated, and how often they are renewed among other settings.

 # Support

 If you run into trouble please open an issue at https://github.com/Lone-Coder/letsencrypt-win-simple/issues